GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

       reflective reference.

-  - **Missing class error**: an error when a class referenced does not exist in the classpath.
-This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the classpath.
+  - **Missing class error**: an error when a class referenced does not exist in the class path.
+This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the class path.

   - **Static**: Said of a linkage error when the linkage error is caused by a direct code reference (for example, _static linkage error_ and _static linkage conflict_).